Open Bible Data Home About News OET Key

 catch to/for=us foxes foxes little ruin vineyards and,vineyards,our blossom

 Here the writer is speaking of the foxes as if they represent things, perhaps even other men, who could harm the man and woman’s developing relationship with each other.
-Catching the foxes represents removing them or protecting against them.
+Catching the foxes represents removing or protecting against them.
 The vineyards represent the love the man and woman have for each other.
-The phrase in blossom means that their love is growing, similar to how a plant blossoms and grows.
+The phrase our vineyards are in blossom means that their love is growing, like a plant blossoms and grows.
 If it would be helpful in your language, you could state the meaning plainly.
 Alternate translation: “Get rid of the harmful things that hinder and damage our relationship, for our relationship is blossoming” or “Remove the little things that threaten our growing relationship” or “There are other men who are like little foxes that ruin vineyards; do not allow those men to attack me”

 Note 2 topic: translate-unknown